Muskegon Community College COVID-19 Dashboard

 MCC Response to the Coronavirus

-- Supporting Our Students – Since the outset of the COVID-19 pandemic, MCC has quickly acted to assist our current and incoming students with regard to their health and safety concerns, their sudden transition to remote learning, their apprehensions about being able to begin and/or continue their MCC education, and their ability to earn their degrees and certificates on time.
+- Supporting Our Students – Since the outset of the COVID-19 pandemic, MCC quickly acted to assist our current and incoming students with regard to their health and safety concerns, their sudden transition to remote learning, their apprehensions about being able to begin and/or continue their MCC education, and their ability to earn their degrees and certificates on time.
 Read more

 - CARES Act and Emergency Grants – Muskegon Community College received $1.12 million from the federal government through the Coronavirus Aid, Relief, and Economic Security (CARES) Act Higher Education Emergency Relief Fund.
 This funding provides emergency grants to students whose lives have been disrupted by COVID-19.
 To find out more, click here.